 The Weald of Kent Art Society is a fun, vibrant and friendly group of enthusiasts of all ages and artistic levels.

-We embrace art in all its forms and have demonstrations and talks, members' painting sessions and painting days out, as well as exhibitions - the most recent being the online 2020 summer Art Unlocked exhibition.
+We embrace art in all its forms and have demonstrations and talks, members' painting sessions,

 Non-members are very welcome to browse this website to find out more about the society and its artists.